-We are experienced in developing solutions for handling materiel and personnel in dynamic sea based environments.
+We are experienced in developing solutions for handling material and personnel in dynamic sea based environments.
 Technologies for positive control of the payloads have been developed to maintain safe conditions for ship, equipment and personnel.
 ATR combines innovative mechanical design, motion sensing and control algorithm development to address the challenges of maintaining stable payload control under high sea state conditions.

 Recent Government sponsored R&D projects: